Continuing Education Activity

 Currently, there are two thiazolidinediones available: rosiglitazone and pioglitazone.
-Rosiglitazone carries a low risk of causing hypoglycemia and improve significantly insulin resistance; it has been incorporated into clinical practice and is prescribed by many physicians in selected patients.
+Rosiglitazone carries a low risk of causing hypoglycemia and improves insulin resistance significantly; it has been incorporated into clinical practice and is prescribed by many physicians in selected patients.

-The molecular mechanism of action behind this drug is the binding of nuclear peroxisome proliferator-activated (PPAR) receptor gamma to PPRE gene inducing the expression of several genetic networks.
-It increases insulin-stimulated IRS-1/2 in skeletal muscle and adipose tissue, and subsequently, expression of GLUT4 glucose transporter.
-Peroxisome proliferator-activated receptor-gamma agonistic effect potentiate insulin signaling and improve insulin sensitivity at various molecular steps, by activation of PI3K, PIP3, and serine/ threonine kinases.
-Peroxisome proliferator-activated-gamma activation in adipocyte tissue induces the expression of genes involved in the insulin signaling such as GLUT4 glucose transporter and CAP, thereby improving insulin sensitivity.
-Finally, PPAR-gamma improves insulin sensitivity by three apparent mechanisms: 1) increases expression of GLUT4 glucose transporter, 2) regulates signaling factors in adipocyte tissue that affect insulin sensitivity in muscle tissue, and 3) inducing production of more insulin sensitive adipocyte tissue.
+The molecular mechanism of action behind this drug is the binding of nuclear peroxisome proliferator-activated (PPAR) receptor gamma to the PPRE gene inducing the expression of several genetic networks.
+It increases insulin-stimulated IRS-1/2 in skeletal muscle and adipose tissue, and subsequently, the expression of GLUT4 glucose transporter.
+Peroxisome proliferator-activated receptor-gamma agonistic effect potentiates insulin signaling and improves insulin sensitivity at various molecular steps by activating PI3K, PIP3, and serine/ threonine kinases.
+Peroxisome proliferator-activated-gamma activation in adipocyte tissue induces the expression of genes involved in insulin signaling such as GLUT4 glucose transporter and CAP, thereby improving insulin sensitivity.
+Finally, PPAR-gamma improves insulin sensitivity by three apparent mechanisms: 1) increases expression of GLUT4 glucose transporter, 2) regulates signaling factors in adipocyte tissue that affect insulin sensitivity in muscle tissue, and 3) inducing the production of more insulin sensitive adipocyte tissue.

-Rosiglitazone and thiazolidinediones affect the vasculature by decreasing the intimal-medial thickness and development of atherosclerosis in the vascular smooth muscle cells.
-The protective effect is by inhibiting the gene expression of AT1R, TXS, and TXR, involved with intimal medial thickness and atherosclerosis.
+Rosiglitazone and thiazolidinediones affect the vasculature by decreasing the intimal-medial thickness and the development of atherosclerosis in the vascular smooth muscle cells.
+The protective effect occurs by inhibiting the gene expression of AT1R, TXS, and TXR, involved with intimal medial thickness and atherosclerosis.

 Rosiglitazone administration is via the oral route.
 It is available in 2 mg and 4 mg tablets.
 Its indication is the treatment of type 2 diabetes mellitus.
 The initial dose is 4 mg orally each day or divided every 12 hours.
 If the glycemic response is inadequate after 8 to 12 weeks, dosing can increase to 8 mg by mouth each day or divided every 12 hours.

-After beginning, and with subsequent dose modifications, observe patients for rapid weight gain, dyspnea, and/or edema.
+After beginning the drug and following subsequent dose modifications, patients must be observed for rapid weight gain, dyspnea, and/or edema.
 If symptoms develop, manage the congestive heart failure according to approved care management.

 The most common adverse effects reported are increased LDL-cholesterol, increased HDL-cholesterol, increased total cholesterol.
 Less common adverse effects are edema, hypertension, heart failure/congestive heart failure, myocardial ischemia, diarrhea, upper respiratory tract infection.
 Uncommon adverse effects reported include anemia, back pain, fatigue, headache, hypoglycemia, myalgia, sinusitis, weight gain.